flyteorg/flytesnacks/cookbook/deployment/cluster/config_flyte_deploy.rst

 - project and domain
 - project, domain, and name (must be either the name of a workflow name or a launch plan)

-Please see the `Control Plane <https://docs.flyte.org/en/latest/concepts/control_plane.html>`__ document to get to know about projects and domains.
+Please see the :doc:`Control Plane <flyte:concepts/control_plane>` document to get to know about projects and domains.
 Along these dimensions, the following settings are configurable.

 .. admonition:: Alert